Kairotic/liveloom/paper/paper.md

 abstract data to be fed into that computation.
 But the same computational nature is present in all weaving, including traditions of hand weaving developed over millennia.
 The computation was already there before Jacquard, and by helping automate the weaving process, his device only takes humans further away from that computation.
 So while Jacquard's machine is often given as an example of the beginning of the relationship between weaving and computing the opposite is true - it was an end.

-So let's try to wipe the Jacquard machine from our minds in the following discussion.
+So let's try to wipe the Jacquard machine from our minds in the following discussion, not because the technology isn't interesting and useful, but because the discussion around it is so full of misunderstanding.
 Once we do that, we are able to see that such machinery did not introduce any computation to weaving - the computation was there already.
 As will become evident in this paper, the computation is not in the machine, but in the weave.